Anzac spirit: Criticism

 Forging the Anzac Tradition, The Untold Story.
 Young argues that "If Gallipoli is the birthplace of the Anzac acronym, then the Western Front is where the Anzac legend grew up, stood tall and cemented their place in international history; and in our hearts".
 He points out that five times the number of men died in the "real war" at the Western Front than at the disastrous Gallipoli diversion, yet many Australians know very little of this sacrifice.

 Some have also critiqued the masculine underpinnings of the Anzac legend.
 According to popular notions of the Anzac spirit, the male bonding or mateship becomes the main characteristic in the description of Australianess, yet these characteristics are seen to imply that the true Australian is inevitably and only male.
 Some feminists have therefore described this notion as being exclusionary and discriminatory, and contend that, as a result, it cannot possibly define what it means to be Australian.
 Professor Joy Damousi has questioned a view of an Australian national character which relies exclusively on militarism and heroism, arguing that this obscures a more complex, diverse and inclusive understanding of identity.

 More broadly, Dr Martin Ball of the University of Melbourne argues that conflating the Anzac spirit with a collective Australian national character exposes an uncritically narrow understanding of Australian history:

 The Anzac tradition holds many values for us all to celebrate, but the myth also suppresses parts of Australian history that are difficult to deal with.
 Anzac is a means of forgetting the origins of Australia.
 The Aboriginal population is conveniently absent.
 The convict stain is wiped clean.
-Postwar immigration is yet to broaden the cultural identity of the population.
+Postwar immigration is yet to broaden the cultural identity of the population.A body of scholarship argues that the Anzac legend operates as a national origin myth that displaces and silences the history of frontier violence and dispossession of Aboriginal Australians, with the Australian War Memorial and Anzac Day commemorations centring settler suffering while marginalising the colonial wars fought on Australian soil.
+Historians including Marilyn Lake, Henry Reynolds, and Mark McKenna have argued that the official promotion of Anzac, particularly under the Howard government during the 1990s "History Wars," coincided with — and helped deflect attention from — emerging public recognition of frontier massacres and Aboriginal dispossession.